Interactive Example

 Overall Marking Text

-Text in the Overall Marking Banner should be as specific as possible to the highest level of classified information contained in that system or view.
-The banner message should follow the standard marking structure (placeholder text example: CLASSIFICATION// SCI// SAP// AEA// FGI// CUI// DISSEM) with bold, centered text in all capital letters.
-The classification level itself (excepting CUI) must be spelled out completely (example: UNCLASSIFIED instead of just U), but later caveats or Control Markings in the classification text can be abbreviated in their traditional formats or spelled out completely (example: SP-EXPT or SP-EXPORT CONTROLLED).
-CUI level marking banners can use CUI or the word CONTROLLED as the classification text.
-Only classification and/or control information in the standard format should be present in this banner.
-Supplemental administrative markings such as Draft should not be commingled into the Overall Marking Banner.
+Text in the Overall Marking Banners should be as specific as possible to the highest level of classified information contained in that system or view.
+The banner messages should follow the standard marking structure (example: CLASSIFICATION LEVEL//SAFEGUARDING-ACCESS REQUIREMENTS//DISTRIBUTION REQUIREMENTS) with bold, centered text in all capital letters.
+The classification level itself (excepting CUI) must be spelled out completely (example: UNCLASSIFIED instead of just U), but later caveats or Control Markings in the classification text can be abbreviated in their traditional formats or spelled out completely (example: TOP SECRET//SPECIAL ACCESS REQUIRED-PROGRAM NICKNAME or TOP SECRET//SAR-PROGRAM NICKNAME).

 Overall Marking Placement

 Place an Overall Marking Banner at the top and bottom of the application in a fixed position so that they cannot scroll out of view.
 Since the banner message can be quite long, we recommend that the banner span the full width of the application.
 This mimics physical classification markings, which span the full width of the document page.
 Note that a top banner is mandatory, but it is best practice to include an identical Overall Marking Banner at the bottom of the viewport as well.
+If you are not including a bottom banner, make sure that the top banner is visible at all times.

 Overall Marking Colors

 Astro banner component colors match what government users are familiar with in physical labels, their workstations, and other applications.
-Adding a colored background is not officially required by the government, but is culturally expected and does help with recognizing classification levels at a quick glance.
+Adding a colored background is NOT required by the government, but does help with recognizing classification levels at a quick glance.
 Similarly, there are no particular color values required by the ISOO for specific classification levels for digital markings.
-The background colors for the banner components are based on the traditional Pantone colors used in the relevant Standard Form labels for SF 706 through SF 712 with the new addition of the purple CUI color from SF-902.
+The background colors for the Astro banner components are based on the traditional Pantone colors used in the relevant Standard Form labels for SF 706 through SF 712 with the new addition of the purple CUI color from SF-902.
 The text colors for the banners are either white or black (the two text colors used on the physical labels) depending on which best contrasts with the background color.
 There is, however, a risk that the classification colors could create confusion when compared with similar colors used for status purposes, so the visual footprint of the banner has been reduced in Astro to the smallest recommended height.

 Examples